Additional Sources for High School Courses

 - Organized Group Classes: Many homeschool parents organize group classes for homeschool students.
 Sometimes a homeschool parent does the teaching, and other times a specialist is hired.
 Sometimes parents form a co-op for classes once a week.
 Each parent takes a role, whether it is teaching or performing other types of service related to the classes.

 - NC Virtual Public School: Homeschool students may enroll in NC Virtual Public School (NCVPS) classes and retain their homeschool status only if their homeschool pays the tuition.
-If the student takes more than one course through a local school district and if the school district pays the tuition, then the student is a public school student and not a homeschooler.
+If the student takes more than one course through a local school district and if the school district pays the tuition, then the student is a public school student.
+It is not clear in the NC law is a homeschool student can be dually enrolled in public school.

 Career & College Promise

-Carrer & College Promise is a major program in NC for eleventh and twelth grade high school students to participate in dual enrollment.
+Career & College Promise is a major program in NC for eleventh and twelfth grade high school students to participate in dual enrollment.
 Learn more about Career & College Promise.